FAQ On Writing

 Don’t you get writer’s block?

 I don’t believe in “writer’s block.”
 It’s just a lame excuse.
+See above.

 How do you stay motivated?

-Everyone you admire succeeded by “doing it” even when they didn’t feel like doing it, and some of the most successful writers feel more like a “mule” or “bulldog” than, oh I don’t know, a “unicorn.”
-You don’t need to “feel like it.”You just need to do it.
+Everyone you admire succeeded by “doing it” even when they didn’t feel like doing it, and some of the most successful writers feel more like a “mule” or “bulldog” than a “unicorn.”
+You don’t need “motivation” because you don’t have to “feel like it.”
+You just do it.

-The biggest factor isn’t inspiration or motivation; it’s “perseverance.”
+The biggest factor isn’t inspiration or motivation.
+It’s perseverance.

 How long have you been writing?